decal/werdlists/INDEX.md

 dialup-modems: Info about modems on the plain old (e.g. analog) telephone system
 dns-commands: Commands, packages, utilities, etc. used for Domain Name Service
 dns-domains: A list of domains that may or may not be found in the live DNS tree
-dns-headers: Fields that exist in network layer IP headers of DNS datagrams
 dns-hostnames: The host name part of an FQDN (Fully Qualified Domain Name)
 dns-records: Data specific to RR's (Resource Records) in the DNS system
-dns-resolv: Information that's usually used and/or produced by DNS resolvers
 dns-servers: Data provided to, produced by or related to DNS name servers
 dns-toplevel: TLD's or Top Level Domains are the uppermost part of DNS hierarchy
 environ-infos: Details pertaining to a machine's OS runtime environment